 401(k) Plan.
-Effective January 1, 2002, we initiated a 401(k) plan as part of our employee benefits package in order to retain quality personnel.
+We include a 401(k) plan as part of our employee benefits package in order to retain quality personnel.
 This plan is a tax-qualified retirement savings plan under which all employees, including the Named Executive Officers, are able to contribute to the plan the lesser of up to 100% of their annual salary or the limits prescribed by the Internal Revenue Service on a pre-tax basis.
-During fiscal 2011, we elected to match 100% of employee contributions up to a maximum of 6% of the participant's gross salary.
-Our matching contributions for all of our employees during fiscal 2011 were approximately \$1,366,000.
+During fiscal 2012, we elected to match 100% of employee contributions up to a maximum of 6% of the participant's gross salary.
+Our matching contributions for all of our employees during fiscal 2012 were approximately \$1,521,000.
 All contributions to the plan as well as our matching contributions are fully vested upon contribution.
-Our Board of Directors approved the matching of employee contributions up to a maximum of 6% of gross salary for fiscal 2012.
+Our Board of Directors approved the matching of employee contributions up to a maximum of 6% of gross salary for fiscal 2013.